UK Supermarket Visibility in Google Search

 As with many ‘sector’ categorisations, it isn’t optimal to group the traditional supermarket brands together.
 Not only do their offerings change over time, but in the online world there are niche, hidden champions and non-UK competitors that you must consider in the digital high-street.
 You will see this clearly in the reports below.

-While Sainsburys have a bank, Nectar points and other retail operations, the main domain is well-focused on food, clothing and home products.
-Marks and Spencer, on the other hand, don’t deal directly with groceries.
+While Sainsburys have a bank, Nectar points and other retail operations, the main domain is focused on food, clothing and home products.
+Marks and Spencer, on the other hand, haven’t focused strongly on groceries in the past.
 The Co-Op hosts their Funeralcare services on their main domain and at Tesco there’s a range of services including Clubcard, recipes, a monthly magazine and a mobile phone service provider.

 The BBC brand and US-owned Good Housekeeping domains are vying for your research clicks too so whatever anyone says about bricks-and-mortar, remember that it doesn’t apply in the eCommerce world.

-Having said that, the trade press still (mostly) gathers around a core set of brands and for the first part of this report we’ll do the same.
-Later in the report we’ll take a more revealing view.
+Despite this, the trade press still (mostly) gathers around a core set of brands.
+In this report we’ll show you the vast differences in the digital world of search.

 UK supermarket brands listed by Visibility Index and growth